WayPointVenturesOrg/coursewarelibrary/ENU/55351AC/Labs/Mod06/0601-Manage user settings with Group Policy.md

    - Right-click or access the context menu for **Start**, and select **Windows Terminal**.

-   - In the **Windows PowerShell** window, enter the following two commands, and press Enter after each command:
+   - In the **Windows PowerShell** window, enter the following two commands, selecting Enter after each command:

      ```
      Gpupdate /force